 The measures for people with disabilities are divided into (1) those for people with physical disabilities, (2) for people with mental disorders, (3) for children with mental and physical disabilities and (4) adults with intellectual disability.
 Measures are mainly institutional services and in-home services.
-Tables 4.5 and 4.6 list services provided.
+Tables 4.3 and 4.4 list services provided.

-Table 4.5 Measures for People with Physical Disabilities

-Community Service

-Rehabilitation Provision of medical rehabilitation service
+Community Rehabilitation Provision of medical reh abilitation service

 Home visiting examination and rehabilitation counseling

-Provision of goods Provision of technical aids for daily life
+Provision of goods Provision of technical ai

-0 Provision of daily life appliances
+Provision of daily life ap pliances

-In-home care Allowance for people with special disabilities
+In-home care Allowance for people wit

-Home-help service
+Home-help service •

-Short term stay program
+Short term stay program ı

 Health care Health checkup

 Social participation Counseling

 Day-service programs

-Sheltered day workshops
+Sheltered day workshop \$

-etc.
+etc. 5

-Institutionalized Service ett.
+Institutiona lized Service 6.65.

-Rehabilitation For persons with disabilities of limb or body
+Institutiona Rehabilitation For persons with disabil ties of limb or body

 facilities For the blind

-lacinues For the deaf
+luomites For the deaf

 For people with internal disorders

-Residential facilities For people with severe disabilities Custodial care homes
+For people with severe

-Residential facilities
+Residential facilities Custodial care homes

-Welfare homes
+Residential facilities Welfare homes

+Work facilities

-Work facilities Sheltered workshops
+WORK Tachilles Sheltered workshops

 Sheltered workshops for people with severe physical disabilities

-Sheltered Day workshops
+Sheltered Day workshops Welfare factories

-Cit Welfare factories

-Community facilities Welfare centers (health care and relaxation activities)
+Community Welfare factories Welfare centers (health care and relaxation activities)

-Tacinues Day service centers Recreation centers
+facilities Day service centers

+laonitics Recreation centers

-Facilities for braille publication and Braille libraries
+ication and Braille libraries

-Information center for the deaf
+Information center for the

-Source: MHW, 2000 Facilities for production of prosthetic appliances
+Source: M HW.
+2000 of prosthetic appliances

-Homes for the blind
+, Homes for the blind

+Table 4.4 Measures for People with Mental Disorders

+Medical services Psychiatric hospitals an d clinics

+Community services Day-care

+Visiting guidance for use er groups

+welfare counseling

+Social rehabilitation Dormitories (for those unable to carry out

+services Short-term residency daily lives on their own)

+Welfare homes (for those who can carry out daily

+lives on their own, but have no place to live)

+Welfare factories (provide workplace)

+Sheltered workshops (those who can work, but have no place

+to live)

+Group homes (

+C Small workshops (work training)

+Source: M ΠΨ, 2000 Social rehabilitation pro grams

+Counseling

-Table 4.0 e 4.6 Measures for People with Mental Disorders Medical services Psychiatric hospitals and clinics Community services Day-care · Visiting guidance for user groups welfare counseling Social rehabilitation Dormitories (for those unable to carry out services Short-term residency daily lives on their own) Welfare homes (for those who can carry out daily lives on their own, but have no place to liv Welfare factories (provide workplace) Sheltered workshops (those who can work, but have no place - to live) Group homes Smalĺ workshops (work training) Source: MHW, 2000 Social rehabilitation programs Counseling As for the income assistance, disability pensions under the National Pension, the Employees' Pension Insurance schemes, and the Allowance for Special Disabled Persons are granted for eligible persons with disabilities who are over 20 years of age.
+Table 4.3 Measures for People with Physical Disabilities

+As for the income assistance, disability pensions under the National Pension, the Employees' Pension Insurance schemes, and the Allowance for Special Disabled Persons are granted for eligible persons with disabilities who are over 20 years of age.
 For households who are raising children with disabilities under age 20, the Family Allowance for Special Children and the Welfare Allowance for Disabled Children are applicable.
 If the sum of eligible allowances and any other income is under the minimum cost of living, the Public Assistance, as discussed in section II.1, is granted to secure the minimum standard of living.
-Amount of each allowance is summarized in Table 4.7.
+Amount of each allowance is summarized in Table 4.5.